BA in Communications

 This broad based major crosses disciplines and offers the flexibility to design a course of study according to your interests.
 Course topics include:

-The Communications Center is equipped with professional digital equipment such as HDV cameras, and AVID and Final Cut Studio editing systems.
+The Communications Center is equipped with professional digital equipment such as HDV cameras, LED, fluorescent, and tungsten lighting equipment and AVID, Final Cut Studio and Premier editing systems.
 Audio is recorded and edited digitally.
+The Department has two sound stages.
 Film classes take advantage of the screening room which features digital video projection and a 92” screen.

 Our faculty cares.
 You will not find a faculty more dedicated to the success of each individual student than ours.
 Our class sizes are small averaging 18 students per class.
 Documentaries made by MCVA students are consistently nominated for awards.

 Our faculty brings real-world experience directly into our state-of-the-art Communications Center where you will take most of your classes.
 They are experts in a variety of specialties including video and audio production, screenwriting, public relations, advertising, media theory, film, performance, speech and journalism.
 Specialized adjunct professors bring valuable knowledge of the most current trends in their fields to the coursework, and enhance your networking opportunities.

 Internships are a requirement of our communications degree programs.
 Students will earn academic credit and gain valuable professional skills as well as build a network of industry contacts.
 Whichever program or concentration you choose, you will acquire the skills needed to succeed including:

 - Writing skills for public relations, advertising, corporate communications, and journalism

 - Verbal and presentational skills

 - Technical skills in video/audio production and editing

 - WABC-TV Eyewitness News